ARTICLE XI. VOTING PROCEDURES

 F. Judge Instructions:

-1) Judge instructions for each event shall be read aloud to the judges at the beginning of the tournament and when the number of recently arrived judges is approximately more than the half the judge pool.
+1) Judge instructions for each event shall be read aloud to the judges at the beginning of the tournament and when the number of recently arrived judges is approximately more than half the judge pool.
 These oral instructions shall be standardized so every judge gets the same instructions.

 2) Brief reminders of basic expectations of the judges shall be given before every round.